alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_06/Module06-Part-3_UML-1/06_03_02-UML_Diagrams/06-160/06-160_UML_Structural_Diagrams_Overview.md

 1. **Class Name**: The top compartment containing the class identifier
 2. **Attributes**: The middle section listing properties and their data types
-3. **Operations**: The bottom section showing methods and functions
+3. **Operations/Methods**: The bottom section showing methods and functions

 #### Attribute Syntax